|

 This

-method of building consists of prefabricated eight foot sections of fence,
+method of building consists of prefabricated eight foot sections of fence.
+It

 uses 2" x 3" x 8' runners, 4" x 4" x 8’ line posts, 1/4" x 4" x 6'

-pickets, and attaches by staples or tack nails.
+pickets, and they are attached by staples or tack nails.
 You can usually

 and the skill set needed is limited.
 If you’re looking for this method of